zouyucheng123-sudo/urban-studies/README.md

-# Urban Studies: Social Network Coevolution Workflow
+# Social Network Coevolution Workflow

 This repository maintains an R/RSiena workflow for studying the coevolution of Chinese inter-city official investment-attraction networks and capital-flow networks.